usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-requirement for examination tables and weight scales because those two types of equipment are very common among primary care providers, important for a range of basic diagnostic health services, and relatively attainable compared to more expensive accessible imaging equipment.
-295 Many people with disabilities are unable to receive even the most basic health care services because of inaccessible examination tables and weight scales.
+requirement for examination tables and weight scales because those two types of equipment are very common among primary care providers, important for a range of basic diagnostic health services, and relatively attainable compared to more expensive accessible imaging equipment. {% fn 299 %} Many people with disabilities are unable to receive even the most basic health care services because of inaccessible examination tables and weight scales.
 In view of demands on provider entities, particularly small practices and rural facilities, the Department will not require public entities to obtain accessible